connervieira/Predator/README.md

 If you're interested in commissioning a custom ALPR product using technology from Predator, or need assistance with the installation process, don't hesitate to [contact V0LT](https://v0lttech.com/contact.php).

+## Description

+Predator is a customizable camera platform focused primarily on license plate recognition in an automotive context.
+Predator is similar to a traditional dash-cam, but adds license plate recognition, object identification, motion detection, and many additional features.
+It can detect license plates and recognize objects in both pre-recorded video and real-time video streams, or simply capture video like a typical dash-cam.
+Predator strives to be the ultimate dash-cam platform for both technical hobbyists and customers with unique needs.

 ## Download

 Downloads for stable releases of Predator can be found [here](https://v0lttech.com/predator.php).